 We offer a silver soldering starter kit that includes most of what you will need or you can purchase materials and assemble household items separately.
 You will need the following:

 - Safety glasses and apron – Protect yourself with safety glasses so you don’t damage your eyes or prescription glasses.
-A denim or canvas apron over your clothing is also a good idea in case you drop a piece of hot metal.
-Avoid loose, bulky clothing when you are learning soldering and wear closed toed shoes just to be on the safe side.
+Denim or canvas apron over your clothing is also a good idea in case you drop a piece of hot metal.
+Avoid loose, bulky clothing when you are learning to solder and wear closed toed shoes just to be on the safe side.

-- Butane torch and butane– A hand held max flame torch is a great starter torch for soldering silver.
+- Butane torch and butane– A handheld microflame torch is a great starter torch for soldering silver.
 You will also need a butane canister from the hardware store.
 Practice lighting your torch, it can be tricky.
 Your altitude will affect where the gas valve setting should be when you ignite.
 Always point the torch away from you and hold it in your non-dominant hand.

 - Soldering surface – This is a small work area that will take the direct heat from your torch flame.
 Everyone has their own preference but common options include a mesh screen and tripod, magnesia block, a charcoal block, a honeycombed piece of ceramic or solderite board.